 The Ability to Live Your Mission and Give Back

 Community Choirs have a unique opportunity for outreach, especially in today’s education system.
 With so many schools from Kindergarten through University feeling the strain of cutbacks to their programs, the opportunity to give back is profound.
 Have a little money left over from your last concert?
 Why not consider giving it to a local music program in need?
-I have had incredible success and response by simply contacting local choir directors and asking, “What do you need?” or “How can we help?”
+I have had incredible success by simply contacting local choir directors and asking, “What do you need?” or “How can we help?”
 It truly puts the “community” into your choir, and your audiences will love knowing that their money is being put to good use.
+For further information about things I have done with my choir, see my Spring 2016 Cantate article, “Putting the Community in Community Choruses.”
+Article HERE

 Opportunities for Audience Engagement